intuit/fuzzy-matcher/README.md

     from Tokens into Elements and from Elements into Documents.
     * _Simple Average_: Adds up total scores of each child matches / total children.
 This is the default scoring for Elements
     * _Weighted Average_: This is useful for Document Scoring, where users can input weights on elements.
-        Example a phone number or email could be considered an important element to identify match between 2 User objects, and we can add weights to such elements.
+        Example: a phone number or email could be considered an important element to identify match between 2 User objects, and we can add weights to such elements.
-    * _Exponential Average_: Again useful for Document Scoring, where if more than 1 element match, we can increase the scoring exponentially
+    * _Exponential Average_: Again useful for Document Scoring, where if more than 1 elements match, we can increase the scoring exponentially
-    * _Exponential Weighted Average_: Uses both an exponents and weights for scoring.
+    * _Exponential Weighted Average_: Uses both exponents and weights for scoring.
 This is the default for Document Scoring

 ### Performance
 Since this library can be used to match elements against a large set of records, knowing how it performs is essential.